 Kids can stand at the helm and imagine life on the sea, learn how to tie knots, and visit the many interactive stations of the three-level museum.
 Don’t miss the opportunity to go all the way to the top for the best views of Rockport.

 Enjoy the old-time feeling as you take a stroll and breathe in the salty bay air while browsing the shops at Rockport Heritage District.
 Stop by the Sorenson-Stair building, registered as a Historic Texas Landmark dating back to 1886 when it was a mercantile!
-I so love our modern conveniences but equally enjoy pondering what life used to be like, viva nostalgia!
+I love our modern conveniences but equally, enjoy pondering what life used to be like; viva nostalgia!

-The girl time with my daughter while browsing the quaint shops of Rockport will be forever cherished.
+Girl time in historic downtown Rockport with my daughter while browsing the quaint shops will be forever cherished.
 I loved walking and talking as we looked for souvenirs, laughed at oddities in the shops, and pictured ourselves wearing beautiful satin attire or floppy beach hats.

-Rockport has been named a Top 10 Coastal Art Colony in the United States by Coastal Living Magazine.
-Rockport Center for the Arts consists of three art galleries, a gift shop, and a Sculpture Garden that opens up right on Aransas Bay.
+Rockport Center for the Arts consists of three art galleries, a gift shop, and a Sculpture Garden that opens on Aransas Bay.
 Many a little art gallery filled with wildlife art, contemporary abstract artwork, and select Texas Modernist art will sneak up on you while you shop the Heritage District.

 Capture The Bent Oak Trees

 The bent oaks are one of my favorite features of Rockport-Fulton.
-The beautiful trees line the streets and highways.
-They are unique; with the grass below decorated with a myriad of wildflowers, they are indeed something to behold.
+These beautiful trees line the streets and highways.
+The trees are unique, with the grass below decorated with myriad wildflowers.

-Would you believe this particular spot photographed above was just across the street from a shopping center?
+Would you believe this above spot was just across from a shopping center?
 The area is gorgeous!

 Do Some Bird Watching

-Birds flock to Rockport-Fulton!
-Whether you’re an experienced birder or a novice like me, who loves to gaze at beautiful creatures that we might not see at home, Rockport is a birder’s paradise.
+Rockport birding is a big deal here.
+Many bird species flock to this area every year in the winter months.
+It’s their natural habitat and where they call home for the winter.
+Whether you’re an experienced birder or a novice like me, who loves to gaze at beautiful creatures that we might not be seen at home, Rockport is a birder’s paradise.

-Rockport is bird heaven and the ideal spot to get your young ones interested in birding.
-Whereas some birding areas require much quiet, patience, and binoculars for the best views, Rockport’s skies are full of unique and exciting birds.
+Rockport is bird heaven and is the ideal spot to get your kids interested in birding.
+Its skies are full of unique and exciting birds.

-These live oak trees facing the bay, called Bent Tree Rookery by some, were full of blue heron, great white heron, and black crow night heron.
-The birds nest in the trees, and you can watch them fly back and forth from a distance.
-There was so much action!
-Want to further your birding adventure?
+These live oak trees facing the bay are called Bent Tree Rookery; some are full of blue heron, great white heron, and black crow night heron.
+The birds nest in the trees, and you can watch them fly back and forth.
+There was so much action! here Want to further your birding adventure?
 Take a birding boat tour!

-Located at Goose Island State Park, the Big Tree is a sight to behold!
+The Big Tree is a sight to behold at Goose Island State Park!
 Estimated to be almost 1,000 years old, the Big Tree is one of Texas’s giant live oak trees and the nation’s!

-The Big Tree is impressive!
-The trunk circumference is over 35 feet and over 11 feet.
+The Big Tree is impressive, with its trunk circumference of over 35 feet and over 11 feet.
 The crown spread is 89 feet, and it’s 44 feet high.
 Even looking at the numbers, it’s tough to imagine its expanse.
-You’ll want to see the Big Tree yourself.
+You’ll want to see this humongous tree yourself.